 Microsoft Office can’t find your license for this application

-Let’s assume that you are working on Microsoft Word or Excel, but it is showing an error message like this:
+Let’s assume that you want to work on Microsoft Word or Excel – but when you open it you see an error message:

 Microsoft Office can’t find your license for this application.
 A repair attempt was unsuccessful or was cancelled.
 Microsoft Office will exit now.

-Windows often search for various Services to run a particular program.
+Windows searches for various Services to run a particular program.
 For example, if you open Microsoft Word, it will search for a valid license key.
-If the corresponding service is not running correctly, you will get an error message like the mentioned one.
+If the concerned service is not running correctly, you could get the error message mentioned.

 Windows could not start the Software Protection service on Local Computer

-If you receive Microsoft Office can’t find your license for this application.
-A repair attempt was unsuccessful or was canceled.
-Microsoft Office will exit now error followed by Windows could not start the Software Protection service on Local Computer, Error 5, Access is Denied, see this fix.
+If you receive – Microsoft Office can’t find your license for this application, A repair attempt was unsuccessful or was canceled.
+Microsoft Office will exit now error followed by Windows could not start the Software Protection service on Local Computer, Error 5, Access is Denied, then these suggestions may help you.

 As this problem occurs when you try to open the Software Protection service in the Services panel, you should do the following to fix this issue.

-Before you begin, you should create a system restore point first, and know that taking ownership of system elements may make your OS a little “less secure”.
+Before you begin, you should create a system restore point first, and know that taking ownership of system elements may make your OS “less secure”.

 1] Take ownership of sppsvc.exe file